SintijaK/SportsEquipment/Readme.txt

 Sports_Equipment contains the project
-SQL Database files contain the database created on SQL server management studio (emailed from Anton) i put xampp here because of the configurations I have made so possibly might be needed?
+SQL Database files contain the database created on SQL server management studio (emailed from Anton) i put instructions for database table in xampp folder

-for myphpadmin the username is sportsadmin, pass: adminpwd
+for myphpadmin the username is sportsadmin, pass: adminpwd (youll have to create it on myphpadmin and give it all privileges)

 if migrate does not work try using